abdelkadermiladi/XML-and-TXT-Conversion/README.md

 You can use this repository to convert your annotation files

-from .txt to .xml
+# from .txt to .xml

-and
+or

-from .xml to .txt
+# from .xml to .txt

 example of xml file :